skit-ai/dialogy/docs/plugins/README.md

     return inner
 ```

-This new plugin offers more utility because the consumer can now use the [`re`](https://docs.python.org/3/library/re.html) library to tokenize their inputs.
+This plugin offers more utility because we can use the [`re`](https://docs.python.org/3/library/re.html) library to tokenize inputs.
 This plugin is still not ready for general use.
 The assumptions made by this plugin has a tendency to hurt its utility.
 The author assumes (as can be seen in the comments) that:

 > assuming consumers would have `workflow.input` as `str`.